Akilandeswari/Sona_IDEATHON_2021/README.md

 # Sona College of Technology

-# Department of Information Technology
-# MINI-PROJECT HACKATHON 2020
+# SONA IDEATHON 2021
-Welcome to Hackathon!
+Welcome to Ideathon 2021!

 ## Rules
 Kindly go through the [Rules](rules.md) of the Hackathon beforehand.